theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 Union Territories are directly managed by the central government, wherein, the President appoints a Lieutenant-Governor, who heads the union territory.
 A union territory is less autonomous compared to a state.
 This is the reason for the expression, '_Reducing_ a state to a union territory'.

-Fact is, during the years of formation of the Constitution, the Constituent Assembly of India asked the states to send their representatives to the Assembly.
-They also encouraged the states to form their respective Constituent Assemblies.
-Three states formed their own Constituent Assemblies, and all the states sent their representatives to the Constituent Assembly of India.
+Fact is, during the years of formation of the Constitution, three states formed their own Constituent Assemblies, and all the states sent their representatives to the Constituent Assembly of India.
 The State Department developed a model constitution for the states.
-But later, the rulers and chief ministers of all the states, in a meeting, decided that separate constitutions for the states was unnecessary; the suggestions made by the states that had their constituent assemblies anyway got accepted in the Constitution of India.
-Every state, except the state of Jammu and Kashmir accepted the Constitution of India as their constitution by 1950.
+But later, the rulers and chief ministers of all the states, in a meeting, decided that separate constitutions for the states were unnecessary; the suggestions made by the states that had their constituent assemblies anyway got accepted in the Constitution of India.
+Every state, except the state of Jammu and Kashmir accepted the Constitution of India as their constitution by 1950; Article 370 was hence the temporary patch.
+But Article 370 was the way the amendments to the Constitution of India could flow to the Constitution of Jammu and Kashmir without the Constituent Assembly of J&K.

 ## Political parties of Kashmir